 This fact is closely tied to another.
 Like many accounts that stress an autonomous agent’s responsiveness to reasons, responsiveness- to-reasoning accounts often suggest that self-government requires the capacity for self-transformation.
 On this assumption, an autonomous agent is someone who can change her mind when she discovers good reason to do so.
 In contrast, strict coherentists insist that it is possible to act autonomously while being moved by desires that are not only irresistible when they produce their effects, but so integral to one’s identity that one could not possibly will to resist them.

-The approaches just sketched have been developed in many subtly different ways.
-Some of these differences reflect disagreements over the extent to which the relevant conditions — coherence among higher- and lower-order attitudes, responsiveness to reasons, responsiveness to reasoning, freedom from determination by external causes — must actually obtain when an agent determines her will, or whether it is enough that under certain specified circumstances the agent would relate to her motives in the stipulated manner.
+Incompatibilist accounts of autonomy take many subtly different forms.
+So do the three other (compatibilist) accounts mentioned here.
+Some of the differences reflect disagreements over the extent to which the relevant conditions—coherence among higher- and lower-order attitudes, responsiveness to reasons, responsiveness to reasoning, freedom from determination by external causes—must actually obtain when an agent determines her will, or whether it is enough that under certain specified circumstances the agent would relate to her motives in the stipulated manner.
 There is also a difference of opinion about the scope of the relevant capacities: Must an autonomous agent be capable of responding to a wide range of reasons for and against her action? or is it enough that her motives are responsive to the “strongest,” “most compelling” reasons? and can these reasons include the sort of credible threats that figure in cases of coercion?
 What range of attitudes must an autonomous agent be capable of calling into question?
 How well must she be capable of reasoning?
 Does it matter whether she is guided by certain principles of rationality?
 Must it be possible for her to draw different conclusions on the basis of the reasons she considers?
 Is it essential that she could have considered a different set of reasons instead?

-This way of interpreting the link between autonomous agency and responsiveness to reasons raises larger questions about the relationship between governing one's behavior and understanding what one is doing.
-Most generally: is the latter a necessary condition for the possibility of the former?
-To what extent is the former a cause of the latter?
-Whatever the answer to these questions may be, the answers to the others mentioned above can be combined in many different ways.
+This way of interpreting the link between autonomous agency and responsiveness to reasons raises larger questions about the relationship between our practical impulses and our reason.
+The answers to these questions, and to those mentioned above can be combined in many different ways.
 Not only, moreover, can each approach thus take a wide variety of forms, but the approaches themselves can (and often do) figure together as necessary or sufficient conditions in a single complex account.

-All of the proposals just considered contribute to our understanding of the various ways in which agents can play a governing role in their own actions.
+All the proposals just considered contribute to our understanding of the various roles that agents can play in their own actions.
 They articulate various ideals that agents can realize to various degrees when they act.
-In so doing, they shed light on how, with the proper training, a very young child, whose deference to the authority of her own judgments is little more than the form of self-government, can develop into a fully autonomous agent.
+In so doing, they shed light on how, with the proper training, a very young child, whose deference to the authority of her own judgments is little more than the form of self-government, can develop into an exemplary self-governing agent.

 This is a very important contribution.
 Nonetheless, it falls short of giving us everything we have reason to expect from an account of personal autonomy.
 In particular, challenges to the different approaches sketched above suggest that they do not spell out the minimal conditions under which a person’s exercise of authority over how she behaves reflects her own power to determine how she exercises this authority.
 Minimal self-government seems to require nothing more nor less than being the power behind whatever reasoning directly gives rise to one’s behavior.
 Yet none of the accounts we have canvassed here seems to capture this important, most basic, form of self-government.
 Nor, it seems, does any combination of these accounts.